eddieyue/Kmeans-clustering-to-classify-fruit-images/README.md

 For this project, I use two evaluation collection.
 The first one is small, including 200 images, while the other collection is larger, including 10,000 images and only being visible on Amazon Web Service(AWS).

-Here are pieces simple codes to show how to extract and display them.
+The following bit of simple code to show how to extract and display them.

 ```python
 from DAL import create